 Art workshops for kids & teens in new orleans

 WINTER FILM CAMP - Build your creative storytelling skills through conceptualizing and producing your own short film.
-Dec 26-28, Jan 2-4, 9am-3pm, Ages 7-14
+Dec/Jan Winter Break camp, 8:45am-3:15pm, Ages 7-14.
+Registration opens October 2019.

 Art Camp 504 offers fun and inventive workshops that emphasize our unique arts and cultural heritage of New Orleans.
 Our mission is to shape the next generation of innovators and creative problems solvers by giving young artists the skills and confidence they need to reach their innate potential.